International Ear Care Day: 3 March

-- Launch of the “Make Listening Safe” campaign with release of a factsheet, pamphlet, flyer and infographic
+- Launch of the “Make Listening Safe” initiative with publication of a brochure, flyer, posters, and infographic;

-- Promotion of the Day and the above advocacy materials through the WHO Internet and social media platforms
+- Promotion of the Day and the above advocacy materials through the WHO web site and social media platforms.